-Spring and summer break school meal services.
-The Nutrition Policy Institute and Stanford Medicine Department of Pediatrics developed fact sheets on how California and national school districts can serve meals over spring and summer breaks during COVID-19.
+School meal services.
+The Nutrition Policy Institute and Stanford Medicine Department of Pediatrics developed fact sheets on how California and national school districts can serve meals during the regular school year and over spring and summer breaks during COVID-19.

 - Summer break - California school districts [fact sheet] [modifiable template]